How does different testing tools improve application lifecycle

 This makes it suitable for usage in production facilities to deal with attacks in real-time and assist in other matters of security.

-Best Practices for Integrating SAST, DAST, IAST, and RASP
+Best practices for integrating SAST, DAST, IAST, and RASP in application security

 Shift Left with SAST